EdenWise/hjcrc/HJCSIC.md

 The narcissists became spoiled and immobile in their thinking.
 They created dominions.
 The narcissist's selfishness spread to many people.
-Those people got good profit from it.
+These people got good profit from it.
 Some people intuited the underwriting and began to do likewise to try and get inclusion.
+People started needing inclusion as a means to survive.
 *This started the political left.*
-People started needing inclusion as a means to survive.
 The underwriting of the narcissists created numerous people who were less fortunate.
-Over time the misfortunate accumulated and they struggled for their lives.
+Over time the misfortune accumulated and they struggled for their lives.
 The misfortune built to one particular person becoming so disadvantaged a female was forced to react.
 She was his mother.
-But she choose the profit of the age too.
+She followed the profit of the age.
-She acquired some inclusion.
+She created some inclusion.
 She had an effect on his position.
 She noted that if someone repeated[^repeated] the ridicules done to him that they got respect from those that did them.
 She did many ridicules of him, encouraged others (mostly females) to do likewise, and eventually got power.